-- You must provide a letter from the superintendent of the district where you will be completing your practicum agreeing to supervise your practicum prior to establishing any credit for tasks completed.
+- You must provide a letter (the form in the "course documents" on Blackboard is sufficient for this) from the superintendent of the district where you will be completing your practicum agreeing to supervise your practicum prior to establishing any credit for tasks completed.
 If you complete tasks associated with your practicum prior to the submission of the letter of permission from the superintendent, they will not count toward your needed hours. - 2.
 You must complete and submit your three meetings in video with sound format as your observations for the semester.
 They are fully addressed in the assignment area of Blackboard. - 3.
 You must submit a completed log of all the hours you have earned in your practicum.
 It is all one practicum...I cannot emphasize this enough: you are in one semester-long practicum.
 I have attached a log form for you to use and as this is promulgated by the TEA, you must use this log form.
 The final Practicum Logs submitted at the end of the semester must be signed by both you and your practicum supervisor. - 4.
 You MUST carefully read the Program Handbook which is found under the resources tab of this course in Blackboard and submit all forms and documents discussed in the handbook. - 5.
-You must complete the Kignito activity prior to the end of the semester.
-This activity relates to mental health. - 6.
-You must complete the Dyslexia activity prior to the end of the semester.
+You must complete the various activities found in the course on Blackboard prior to the end of the semester.
+These activities relate to a number of education specialization areas and include mental health. - 6.
+You must complete the Dyslexia activity (another one of the activities mentioned above) prior to the end of the semester.
 Thais activity provides you with an open awareness of the Dyslexia and how to work with this program. - 7.
-You must complete the Digital Literacy activity prior to the end of the semester.
+You must complete the Digital Literacy activity (again, part of those mentioned above) prior to the end of the semester.
 This activity will provide for you the information you will need to be a quality superintendent in the digital age. - 8.
-While these activities, mentioned in 6-8 above will not count in your final grade, you will not be awarded credit for this course until they are successfully completed, and you demonstrate a passing grade on each of them.
+While these activities mentioned in 6-8 above will not count in your final grade, you will not be awarded credit for this course until they are successfully completed, and you demonstrate a passing grade on each of them. - 9.
+One virtual face-to-face visit with you and your superintendent.
+This will likely need to be the third or fourth week of April and will count as the closing or summative visit for your practicum, even though you may still have some activities left to complete prior to the end of the semester.